timsutton/speedwagon/README.md

 ## Why?

-It is often handy to have a local copy of additional simulator runtimes, so that they can be rapidly installed onto macOS build machines used for continuous integration.
+It is often handy to have local copies of additional simulator runtimes for the purposes of setting up macOS build machines for continuous integration.
+For example, they can be hosted on nearby mirror servers and retrieved more quickly and reliably.

+Also, depending on the simulator runtime version there are two different mechanisms required to download them, and this tool handles both of these.

 **Note:** This is a scratch-my-own-itch usecase I picked as a first project to write something in Golang.
 I can only assume the Go code and structure is not idiomatic, and so I don't recommend looking at any of it.